FuelLabs/fuels-ts/CONTRIBUTING.md

 > If you made minor changes like CI config, prettier, etc, you can run
 > `pnpm changeset add --empty` to generate an empty changeset file to document
 > your changes.

+## Git Hooks

+The SDK utilizes a pre-push git hook to validate your contribution before review.
+This is a script that will run automatically before changes are pushed to the remote repository.
+Within the SDK, the pre-push script will run code linting.

+> This can be overridden using the `--no-verify` flag when pushing.

 ## Build and watch all packages